benbatten/TightVerificationOfProbabilisticRobustnessInBNNs/README.md

 # Tight Verification of Probabilistic Robustness in Bayesian Neural Networks

-#### This file explain how to set up the environment and run the experiments in Section 4 of the paper.
+#### This file explain how to set up the environment and run the experiments in our paper on the verification of Beysian Neural Networks (BNNs), accepted in AISTATS 2024.
+The paper can be be accessed at [arxiv.org/abs/2401.11627](https://arxiv.org/abs/2401.11627).

 ## Setting Up